Saturday, August 26, 2023

 ABLETON, REAKTOR, MIDI AND ES SERIES I/O

-At the risk of losing the few users still with me--here are my notes for making Reaktor and Ableton, working in parallel, work reliably in a project studio and note surrounding setting up MIDI.
+At the risk of losing the very few users still with me--here are my notes for making Reaktor and Ableton, working in parallel, work reliably in a project studio and note surrounding setting up MIDI.

 This assumes you have ES3/ES6, a ADAT optical interface like the RME 802, a "point and shoot" graphical programming tool like Reaktor, and something like Ableton Live 11.

 I realize this may be not much use if you don't have gear and software similar to mine--but this blog is my trail of bread crumbs, and maybe a few of you find may find bits useful?
+But seriously, a DAW, Expert Sleepers IO and a tool like Reaktor can give you almost unlimited control of whatever sort of audio or CV signals you can dream up.

 FREE STANDING REAKTOR 5 AND ABLETON LIVE 11 AT THE SAME TIME